Captaincy General of the Azores

-A Captaincy-General of the Azores (1766—1832) was a politico-administrative structure of governance imposed in the Azores on 2 August 1766, with its seat in Angra.
+The Captaincy General of the Azores was a politico-administrative structure of governance imposed in the Azores on 2 August 1766, with its seat in Angra.
 It remained the de facto system of governance for 65 years, until it was abolished on 4 June 1832 by D. Peter IV, but by 1828 its de jure status had made it nonoperational, owing to the revolutionary movements that lead to the Liberal Wars.
 The creation of the Captaincy-General was part of the Pombaline reforms to the Portuguese administration, during the reign of Joseph I, under the initiatives of Sebastião José de Carvalho e Melo, 1st Marquis of Pombal, then prime minister.
 A Captaincy-General operated from the Palace of the Captains-General, under the direction of the titular Captain-General, who operated as the Governor of the Azores, with additional jurisdiction on every island of the Azorean archipelago.
 The Captaincy-General was succeeded by the Province of the Azores, an ephemeral administrative structure that was collapse in the immediate years.

 History

-The settlement of the Azores coalesced in the second half of the 15th century, in a late medieval context, that translated into the establishment of a governing structure based on the signeur system.
+The settlement of the Azores coalesced in the second half of the 15th century, in a late medieval context, that translated into the establishment of a governing structure based on the seigneur system.
 Effective governorship of each island was confided in a donatary, and his subordinates, the donatary-captains, resulting in a patchwork of development.
 Living far from direct power, the donatary-captains functioned with individual vice-regal rights, that allowed them to operate as local kings.
 But, parallel with this system, evolved the traditional Portuguese municipal model, wherein the islands were structured into municipalities, where the municipal organs assumed a great deal of the local governance.

 Royal power, until this time was represented in the Corregedor, that traveled between the islands correcting, verifying and resolving issues associated with municipal laws and conflicts with the Donatary-captains.
 Spiritual power, was bestowed in the Order of Christ, and later in the Archdiocese of Funchal, before passing to the Bishopric of Angra after 1534.

 With the ascension of King Manuel I, who was donatary of the islands, the donatary possessions were integrated into Crown possessions, resulting in a clear delineation of Royal and donatary powers.
 This alteration had an important effect on the islands, since the functions of the donatary captains were transferred, without exception, from resident officials on the islands to members of the high nobility resident in Portugal, who were represented locally by Ouvidores.
 The distancing of the Donatary-captains meant that the renting of lands to serfs no longer occurred, since all land remained the property of the Crown, through its assigned representatives: land distribution on the islands was essentially complete.
 This process essentially transferred feudal power to the aristocracy, who received 10% of the land rents and had little to no influence on local governance.